Asymptotics of the $p$-capacity in the critical regime: Introduction

 \subsection{Idea of the proof and organization of the paper}

-The main idea is to compare the discrete $p$-capacity with the \emph{continuous} $p$-\emph{capacity}, which can be defined as\footnote{Note that there are other way to define the continuous $p$-capacity; for example the standard way is to choose the operator in the energy as $(\sum_{i=1}^d |\partial_i f|^2)^{p/2}$.
+The main idea is to compare the discrete $p$-capacity in \eqref{general lambda} to its continuous analogue\footnote{Note that there are other way to define the continuous $p$-capacity; for example the standard way is to choose the operator in the energy as $(\sum_{i=1}^d |\partial_i f|^2)^{p/2}$.
 Our choice of operator is adapted to the form of the discrete capacity in \eqref{general lambda}.}

 for $A,B\subset\mathbb R^d$.
 Under some general conditions on $A$ and $B$, one can for example show by using the tools of $\Gamma$-convergence that